AdobeDocs/workfront.en/help/quicksilver/workfront-basics/tips-tricks-and-troubleshooting/contact-customer-support.md

    >
    >You can also navigate to the [!UICONTROL My cases] page by clicking **[!UICONTROL My cases]** in the left sidebar.

-1. On the [!UICONTROL My cases] page, use the options at the top of the page to filter by Product (Experience Cloud solution) or case Status (open or closed).
+1. On the [!UICONTROL My cases] page, use the options at the top of the page to filter by Product ([!DNL Experience Cloud] solution) or case [!UICONTROL Status] (open or closed).
 You can also use the [!UICONTROL search] box to search for any keywords pertaining to your support cases.

 1. To view more details on a case, click the **Case Number** to access it.
-The case view opens.
+The [!UICONTROL case] view opens.

 1. In the [!UICONTROL case] view, review the latest comments with the assigned case owner and add any additional attachments or responses.